Death benefit application template

 FAQ

-A death benefit application template is a sample or form that assists in correctly and completely filling out an application for death benefits.
-It typically includes all required fields for information about the deceased and the applicant, as well as the circumstances of the claim.
+A funeral allowance application template is a template or form that helps to complete an application for funeral allowance correctly and in full.
+It typically contains all the required fields for details of the deceased and the applicant, as well as for the circumstances of entitlement.
 [2]

-Where can I get a sample for the funeral benefit application?
+Where can I get a template for the funeral grant application?

-Templates for funeral grant applications can often be found online on consumer portals, with insurance companies or pension funds.
+Templates for death benefit applications can often be found online on consumer portals, with insurance companies or pension funds.
 In some cases, these institutions also provide their own specific forms.
 [2]

-Does the statutory health insurance still pay a death benefit?
+Does statutory health insurance still pay a death benefit?

-No, statutory health insurance funds have not paid a death benefit since 1 January 2004.
-An exception may be statutory accident insurance if the death is the result of a work accident or an occupational disease.
+No, since 1 January 2004 the statutory health insurers have no longer paid a death benefit.
+An exception may be statutory accident insurance if the death is the result of an occupational accident or an occupational disease.
 [2,1]

-What happens if there is no funeral allowance?
+What happens if there is no funeral benefit available?

-If no funeral allowance is available from insurance or other sources, the heirs are required to bear the funeral costs in accordance with § 1968 BGB.
-If the heirs are unable to cover the costs, an application for the assumption of funeral expenses (social funeral) can potentially be made to the social welfare office.
+If there is no death benefit from an insurance policy or other sources, the heirs must cover the funeral costs in accordance with Section 1968 of the German Civil Code (BGB).
+If the heirs are unable to bear the costs, it may be possible to apply to the social welfare office for the funeral costs to be covered (social funeral).
 [2,3]

-What is the death benefit for civil servants?
+How high is the death grant for civil servants?

-The death benefit for civil servants is usually twice the gross salary or pension entitlements due in the month of death.
-The exact regulations can be found in the respective civil service laws of the federal government and the states.
+The death benefit for civil servants is usually twice the service or pension benefits (gross) due in the month of death.
+The exact regulations can be found in the respective civil service laws of the Federal Government and the federal states.
 [1,5]

-What are the deadlines for applying for funeral allowance?
+What deadlines apply for applying for death benefit?

-The death should be reported to the insurer or the relevant authority without delay, often within a few hours to up to 30 days.
-The death certificate usually needs to be requested within three working days.
-For certain benefits, such as the pension insurance's death grant, specific application deadlines may apply.
+The death should be reported to the insurer or the responsible authority without delay, often within a few hours to up to 30 days.
+The death certificate usually has to be applied for within three working days.
+For certain benefits such as the bereavement quarter of the pension insurance system, specific application deadlines may apply.
 [2,5,1]

 Subscribe to our newsletter